-Remember her as a mala mujer or a bruja (witch); get to know her but never tame her.
+She may appear to you as a mala mujer or a bruja (witch), and she will not be tamed.
 Andalusia will paint your fantasies hot, the color of those wretched blood-boiling impulses.

 Andalucia is no place to go with a purpose or a timeframe.
 Don’t ever judge her: it is as intense as its flamenco rhythms and as savage as its corridas.
 It is also mute and dry at times, but at those times so are you.
 A world so simple and powerful with such a tremendous pull that is able to dismiss the rest of the universe with a single “Ole”.

-I’ll tell you all about its beaches, and yachts and moors and alcazabas some other time – This little story is just a simple roadtrip for the sinful and the bold: flamenco, and horses, and bullfighting, and the arid white lands at the heart of Andalucia.
+I’ll tell you all about its beaches, and yachts and moors and alcazabas some other time – This little story is just a simple roadtrip for the sinful and the bold: flamenco, and horses, and bullfighting, a roadtrip thru the arid white lands at the heart of Andalucia.

 Coming to the south of Spain usually means staying at a beach hotel or in a golf resort.
-These are almost all wonderful indeed, but underestimating the inland is crime.
+The seaside – if you turn a blind eye on the overbuilt resorts- is all wonderful indeed, but underestimating the inland is crime.
 There is a splendid cleansing quality about the carreteras (highways) of Andalusia, which prepares you for the experience of the towns within.
 Distances are long.
-I had a strange transition while driving to Seville from the seaside: I started fully soaked in the typical feeling of tourist excitement, music loud, map next to me, one of the thousands of holiday cars at the Marbella exits; after sixty kilometers I was already bored, frantically looking at the map to find some other interest on the road to stop for a while.
+I experienced a strange transition while driving to Seville from the seaside: I started fully soaked in the typical feeling of tourist excitement, music loud, map next to me, one of the thousands of holiday cars at the Marbella exits; after sixty kilometers I was already bored, frantically looking around to find some interest on the road.

 Cars were fewer and fewer, the asphalt was a perfect line cutting vastness into halves, the fields became white and perfectly uninterrupted, all landscape was a stranger to rain or tame.
 The road cleansed me of the world of taverns, motorboats and huge commercials.
 From time to time, on certain elevations of land, the figure of a black bull appeared – big iron bull-shaped indicators towards haciendas (ranches): this is the country of corrida bulls (toros bravos) growing.